Esri/cordova-plugin-advanced-geolocation/api_reference.md

 This geolocation API is multi-threaded for maximum efficiency and reduced impact on user experience.

+**IMPORTANT - READ THIS FIRST!** There are important differences between GPS Provider data, Network Provider data and Cellular data.
+It can be confusing.

+* GPS Provider data is focused on providing a device location using latitude and longitude information via a GPS.
+* Network Provider data is focused on providing a device location using latitude and longitude information via information from the cellular network.
+* Cellular data is focused on providing cell tower location information via information from the cellular network.

 ##Methods
 Method | Description
 --- | ---